deco-sites/leadfy-me/README.md

-# Deco Start — live template
+# Leadfy-me — live template

 Welcome to your live site!